Wound Care Photo Documentation App for Clinicians

 Compare wound healing rates objectively

-Use the side-by-side and progress slider views to assess whether a wound is on a healing trajectory or stalled — and time the decision to escalate therapy accordingly.
+Use the side-by-side and progress slider views (Pro) to assess whether a wound is on a healing trajectory or stalled — and time the decision to escalate therapy accordingly.

 Why wound care clinicians choose PixioDoc